Frozziie/Lets-look-again/README.md

 # SQL
-- General querys.
+- General queries.
-- Table creation querys.
+- Table creation queries.
-- View creation querys.
+- View creation queries.

 # Python
 - **CodeWars** is a website where you can test your knowledge with exercises made by the community.